A nonabelian Brunn-Minkowski inequality: Noncompact Lie dimension and helix dimension

-We first prove a simpler statement: If $G'$ is an almost Lie subgroup of $G$, $H$ is a compact subgroup of $G'$, and we define $d$, $m$, and $h$ as in the statement of the Proposition, then $d-m$ and $h$ are independent of the choice of $H$.
-Let $H_1$ and $H_2$ be compact and normal subgroups of $G$ such that both $G/H_1$ and $G/H_2$ are Lie groups.
+We first prove a simpler statement: if $G'$ is an almost-Lie subgroup of $G$, $H$ is a compact subgroup of $G'$, and we define $d$, $m$, and $h$ as in the statement of the proposition, then $d-m$ and $h$ are independent of the choice of $H$.
+Let $H_1$ and $H_2$ be compact normal subgroups of $G$ such that both $G/H_1$ and $G/H_2$ are Lie groups.
 Then by Lemma~\ref{lem: Common Lie refinement}, $G/(H_1\cap H_2)$ is also a Lie group.
 Note that $G/H_1$ and $G/H_2$ are quotients of $G/(H_1 \cap H_2)$ by compact subgroups by the third isomorphism theorem (Fact~\ref{fact: homomorphism facts}.3).
 Hence, it follows from Lemma~\ref{dimensionunderquotientbycompactgroup} that $G/H_1$ and $G/(H_1 \cap H_2)$ have the same difference between the dimension and the maximum dimension of a compact subgroup, and the same helix dimension.
 A similar statement holds for $G/H_2$ and $G/(H_1 \cap H_2)$.
 This completes the proof of the simpler statement.

-Now we show the statement of the proposition.
-Let $G'_1$ and $G'_2$ be open subgroups of $G$, $H_1$ and $H_2$ are compact normal subgroup of $G'_1$ and $G'_2$ respectively such that $G'_1/H_1$ and $G'_2/H_2$ are Lie groups.
-Using the Gleason--Yamabe Theorem (Fact~\ref{fact: Gleason}), we get an open subgroup $G'$ of $G_1 \cap G_2$ which is an almost Lie group.
+Now we prove the proposition in general.
+Let $G'_1$ and $G'_2$ be open subgroups of $G$, and let $H_1$ and $H_2$ be compact normal subgroups of $G'_1$ and $G'_2$ respectively such that $G'_1/H_1$ and $G'_2/H_2$ are Lie groups.
+Using the Gleason--Yamabe Theorem (Fact~\ref{fact: Gleason}), we get an open subgroup $G'$ of $G_1' \cap G_2'$ which is an almost-Lie group.
 Then $G'$ is an open subgroup of $G$.
 Note that $G'\cap H_1$ and $G'\cap H_2$ are compact subgroups of $G'$.
 Then $G'/(G' \cap H_1)$ is an open subgroup of $G'_1/H_1$.
-It follows from Lemma~\ref{dimensionunderquotientbycompactgroup} that $G'/H_1$ and $G'/(G' \cap H_1)$ have the same difference between the dimension and the maximum dimension and the same helix dimension.
-A similar statement hold for $G'/H_2$ and $G'/(G' \cap H_2)$.
-Thus, from the simpler statement we proved in the preceding paragraph, $G_1'/H_1$ and $G_2'/H_2$ have the same noncompact dimension and and the same helix dimension. \end{proof}
+It follows from Lemma~\ref{dimensionunderquotientbycompactgroup} that $G'/H_1$ and $G'/(G' \cap H_1)$ have the same difference between the dimension and the maximum dimension of a compact subgroup and the same helix dimension.
+A similar statement holds for $G'/H_2$ and $G'/(G' \cap H_2)$.
+Thus, from the simpler statement we proved in the preceding paragraph, $G_1'/H_1$ and $G_2'/H_2$ have the same noncompact dimension and the same helix dimension. \end{proof}